Framework Diagram v3

 "What's wrong with not understanding?"

 The charge was never argued — it was installed.
-It was held in place by not being questioned, not by having a justification.
+It was held in place by not being questioned.
 When you ask, the mind searches for an answer and finds nothing.
 Not understanding is a state — time-indexed, condition-dependent, like the tea being hot.
 The charge collapses because there was never an argument to begin with.
 No charge means no fuel.
 No fuel means no pipeline.
-This works before the pipeline starts — and even mid-pipeline, because it doesn't require you to observe the sequence.
-It just requires you to question the value.

 Layer 1 — Conditional rules (⇒) — Having ⊢ Being — Where intervention happens